• Skip to primary navigation

 Maybe I should have titled this post, "How to make cauliflower taste better."
 Cauliflower seems to be the darling of the no-carb world right now.
 But, I don't find cauliflower on its own tastes very good.
 It's a big old hunk of hard white boring vegetable.
 Yes, I said that.
 Do you agree?

 When I buy cauliflower for a specific purpose, I usually have a bunch leftover and I used to dutifully keep it in the fridge for a few weeks until it looked pitiful and then threw it out.
-I was trying not to waste it but instead, I basically let it go bad in the fridge.
+This recipe extends the life of the cauliflower.
+The best part is you have a delicious cold veggie side or veggie snack that has so much flavor because it has been marinated!

-1 recently emptied pickle jar WITH original pickle brine (aka pickle juice).
+I had a recently emptied pickle jar but kept the original pickle brine (aka pickle juice).

 pickle jar full of pieces of raw cauliflower

 You do want fresh cauliflower to do this.
 Don't buy old limp cauliflower that has spots on it.
-Don't use old cauliflower to make this!
+Do this when your cauliflower is still fresh.

 a big piece of white fresh cauliflower